 TriMet can include YCTA on its stop poles at shared stop locations.
 Preferably, YCTA would provide stickers (generic or route-specific) for TriMet to include on its route sign blades.
 Stickers can be sent to TriMet using the contact information provided below along with a list of stops at which they should be applied.
-The presence of YCTA at those stops would be recorded in TriMet's database, so that they are included if the sign needs to be replaced in the future and TriMet can coordinate with YCTA if it (and we needs to close the stop.
+The presence of YCTA at those stops would be recorded in TriMet's database, so that YCTA can be notified if the sign needs to be replaced in the future or the stop needs to be closed.

-Figure F-1 TriMet Shared Stop Decal Specifications and Coordination Details
+Figure F-3 TriMet Shared Stop Decal Specifications and Coordination Details